Siege of Yorktown: Franco-American cooperation

 With the arrival of Cornwallis and more reinforcements from New York, the British Army numbered 7,200 men.
 Cornwallis wanted to push Lafayette, whose force now numbered 3,000 men with the arrival of Virginia militia.
 On May 24, he set out after Lafayette, who withdrew from Richmond, and linked forces with those under the command of Baron von Steuben and Anthony Wayne.
 Cornwallis did not pursue Lafayette.
 Instead, he sent raiders into central Virginia, where they attacked depots and supply convoys, before being recalled on June 20.
 Cornwallis then headed for Williamsburg, and Lafayette's force of now 4,500 followed him.
 General Clinton, in a confusing series of orders, ordered Cornwallis first to Portsmouth and then Yorktown, where he was instructed to build fortifications for a deep water port.

-On July 6, the French and American armies met at White Plains, north of New York City.
+An expedition of 5,500 French troops under Comte de Rochambeau arrived in Newport, Rhode Island, by sea on July 10, 1780.
+On July 6, 1781, the French and American armies met at White Plains, north of New York City.
 Although Rochambeau had almost 40 years of warfare experience, he never challenged Washington's authority, telling Washington he had come to serve, not to command.

 Washington and Rochambeau discussed where to launch a joint attack.
 Washington believed an attack on New York was the best option, since the Americans and French now outnumbered the British defenders 3 to 1.
 Rochambeau disagreed, arguing the fleet in the West Indies under Admiral de Grasse was going to sail to the American coast, where easier options than attacking New York could be attempted.

 In early July, Washington suggested an attack be made at the northern part of Manhattan Island, but his officers and Rochambeau all disagreed.
 Washington continued to probe the New York area until August 14, when he received a letter from de Grasse stating he was headed for Virginia with 28 warships and 3,200 soldiers, but could only remain there until October 14.
 De Grasse encouraged Washington to move south so they could launch a joint operation.
 Washington abandoned his plan to take New York, and began to prepare his army for the march south to Virginia.